00Wyatt/fem-four-card-feature/README.md

 ### Useful resources

-- [https://medium.com/@sascha.wolff/dont-use-rem-em-for-paddings-margins-and-more-94e19026b000] - I liked this article I found by Sascha Wolff, on when to use rem and em.
+- [Don’t use rem/em for paddings, margins and more](https://medium.com/@sascha.wolff/dont-use-rem-em-for-paddings-margins-and-more-94e19026b000) - I liked this article I found by Sascha Wolff, on when to use rem and em.
 It's a quick read and a sound opinion on the subject.
-- [https://cssgrid.io/] - For anyone wanting to master CSS-Grid, check out Wes Bos's free course.
+- [CSS Grid.](https://cssgrid.io/) - For anyone wanting to master CSS-Grid, check out Wes Bos's free course.
 It helped me a lot!

 ## Author